ROMATZ FITNESS EVALUATION & ASSESSMENT METHOD

-These components collectively provide a comprehensive picture of an individual's physical fitness, allowing for tailored exercise prescriptions, identification of areas for improvement, and monitoring progress over time.
+These components collectively provide a comprehensive picture of an individual's physical fitness, allowing for tailored exercise prescriptions, identifying areas for improvement, and monitoring progress over time.

 Components of exercise testing and fitness assessments include: